Preparing for Orthognathic Surgery

 If you smoke, quit.
 Smoking increases the risk of complications during surgery.
 It slows healing after surgery.
 It can also cause or worsen gum disease.
 The sooner you quit, the better.
 Ask your primary health care provider to help you make a plan to quit smoking.

 Arrange for the time off to recover.
 Planning in advance helps make your absence from school or work go smoothly.
 Ask your surgeon how long your home recovery is likely to take.
 Depending on how you feel, you may be able to return to school or work 1 to 3 weeks after surgery.
 However, your jaw can take about 6 weeks to initially heal, and then between 9 and 12 months to completely heal.

 Learn about your recovery.
 After surgery, you won’t be able to chew at first.
 In some cases the jaw is held shut (immobilized) for about

 2weeks.
 So you’ll need to learn what to eat, how to eat, and how to stay comfortable.
-Any pain following surgery can be controlled with medication.
+Any pain following surgery can be controlled with medicine.

-Make medication changes as directed.
-Be sure your surgeon knows about any medications, herbs, or supplements you take.
+Make medicine changes as directed.
+Be sure your surgeon knows about any medicines, herbs, or supplements you take.
 You may be advised to stop taking certain ones a few weeks before surgery.